 Your server will then return the user’s information in JSON format

-Log in using your Org URL and navigate to the Org Dashboard.
+Log in using your Organization URL and navigate to the Organization Dashboard.
 Click on the security settings in the sidebar.
 You can define a default security policy that will be applicable for all users in the organization including admins/agents.
 You can scroll down to turn on the Single Sign-On option and choose OpenID Connect as the login method.

-Note: Org Admins are the only ones who can configure SSO.
+Note: Organization Admins are the only ones who can configure SSO.

 Note: You can access the Organization Dashboard by opening the Freshworks Switcher and clicking on your organization link.